Monday, February 12, 2018

 The western end of the Fort Morgan peninsula is an important stopover site for migratory birds and has become a nationally known hotspot for birders.
 When adverse weather forces birds to the ground during a spring "fallout," the birding can be spectacular, although treacherous for the exhausted birds that must find a safe place to recover.

-Bird species commonly seen during migration include vireos, warblers, flycatchers, buntings, and hummingbirds, The Monarch butterfly migration can also be breathtaking during fall when weather conditions are favorable.
+Commonly seen bird species during migration include vireos, warblers, flycatchers, buntings, and hummingbirds.
+The Monarch butterfly migration can also be breathtaking in the fall, when weather conditions are favorable.

 Alabama's Coastal Connection